luca-aurelia/pixel-matrix/readme.md

 `$ npm install pixel-matrix`

 # Usage
-> ⚠️ PixelMatrix is an ES module, so make sure you're using it with a transpiler or an environment that supports them.
+> ⚠️ PixelMatrix is an ES module, so make sure you're using it with a transpiler or in [an environment that supports them](https://caniuse.com/#search=javascript%20modules).

 ## Convert an image to greyscale